sass/sass/proposal/color-4-new-spaces-js.d.ts.md

-Create a new SassColor in a color space with RGB channels -- `srgb`, `srgb-linear`, `display-p3`, `a98-rgb`, and `prophoto-rgb`. `rgb` is supported through the modifed [RGB Constructor].
+Create a new SassColor in a color space with RGB channels -- `srgb`, `srgb-linear`, `display-p3`, `a98-rgb`, and `prophoto-rgb`. `rgb` is supported through the modified [RGB Constructor].

 * Let `red` be the result of [parsing a channel value] with value `options.red`.